 What should you take into consideration when choosing a GEI marketer for your GEI sugar?

-The price you receive for your cane is made up of a number of components, including costs and revenues such as regional premiums and storage and handling costs.
+The price you receive for your cane is made up of a number of components.

 FIND OUT MORE